wowthisusernamelooksamazing/AnchorNet/README.md

 ## Main Features
-* AnchorNet is generic, allowing user-defined kernel functions, both uniform and non-uniform data.
+* AnchorNet is generic, allowing user-defined kernel functions and data distributions.
 * AnchorNet works for datasets in arbitrary dimensions.
 * AnchorNet does not require forming the kernel matrix.
 The algorithm computes low-rank factors given data and kernel function only.
 * The total complexity of AnchorNet is O(rN) for computing a rank-r approximaiton to an N-by-N kernel matrix.